siyelo/dna/_docs/brand-building.md

 We believe consulting doesn’t have to be a [market for lemons](http://blog.crisp.se/2010/10/20/matshenricson/konsultmarknaden_behver_inte_vara_en_market_for_lemons) and our philosophy is to be as transparent as possible.
-You will never be assigned an anonymous consultant from Siyelo - it will always be Lars or Anna, individuals.
+You will never be assigned an anonymous consultant from Siyelo - it will always be Chris or Kevin, individuals.
 Our CVs all look different, which may seem unprofessional, but we will always be individuals under the same umbrella.